citusdata/citus_docs/faq/faq.rst

 * Table sample
 * SELECT … FOR UPDATE
 * Grouping sets
+* Window functions that do not include the distribution column in PARTITION BY

 What's more, Citus has 100% SQL support for queries which access a single node in the database cluster.
 These queries are common, for instance, in multi-tenant applications where different nodes store different tenants (see :ref:`when_to_use_citus`).